cursey/ue4genny/README.md

 **UE4Genny** requires some assembly (work on your part).
 It does not function out of the box.
 It contains **NO** code from Unreal Engine 4, you must provide that yourself.
 Here are the general steps to get **UE4Genny** working:

 1. Clone this repository.
-2. Download the source code for the correct version of UE4 that the game you are targetting uses.
+2. Download the source code for the correct version of UE4 that the game you are targeting uses.
     * You should also try using the same compiler the game uses to compile **UE4Genny**.
 3. Copy the `Engine/Source/` directory from UE4 to your **UE4Genny** directory (`<UE4Genny directory>/Source/`). **UE4Genny** will use this copy of UE4's source code.
     * If you already have a copy of UE4 somewhere else and you would prefer to use that, you can set the CMake variable `UE4_SOURCE_DIR` to the directory you want to use.